Advent 1955

 50 Words For Snow

-(This year, Kate Bush has released not one but two new albums, the second of which features Stephen Fry listing the eponymous fifty words over a plodding beat, which Bush cheers him on from the sidelines with "Come on man, you've got forty-four to go...".
+(In 2011, Kate Bush released not one but two new albums, the second of which featured Stephen Fry listing the eponymous fifty words over a plodding beat, which Bush cheers him on from the sidelines with "Come on man, you've got forty-four to go...". .
 Many of the words here were made up for the song, but some are real.
 Can you work out which is which?)

 1. Drifting